RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 database.
 You can run it as many times as you need.

 ===========-
-All runs of the utility fix sources and citations that have missing XML field elements.
+The utility fixes sources and citations that have missing XML field elements.
 This happens when sources or citations have been created with a older template, before a field was added.
+Just be sure to list all fields in the mapping.

 Symptom-
 Say a template T1, has 2 fields, F1 and F2
 Some sources S1 and S2 are created using template T1.